Danilo Donati

 Danilo Donati (6 April 1926 – 1 December 2001) was an Italian costume designer and production designer.
 He has received numerous accolades, including two Academy Awards, three BAFTA Awards, and eight David di Donatellos.

-Donati was best known to international audiences for his collaborations with directors Federico Fellini, Pier Paolo Pasolini, and Franco Zeffirelli.
-He has been nominated for the Academy Award for Best Costume Design five times, and won twice for Romeo and Juliet (1968) and Fellini's Casanova (1976).
+Donati frequently collaborated with directors Federico Fellini, Pier Paolo Pasolini, and Franco Zeffirelli.
+He has been nominated for the Academy Award for Best Costume Design five times, winning twice for Romeo and Juliet (1968) and Fellini's Casanova (1976).